Tureks Plumbing Services Blog: Posts Tagged ‘sewer repair’

 Trenchless Sewer Repair | What You Need To Know

 If your sewer pipe broke, you should consider hiring a company that does trenchless sewer repair.
+Sewer line repair is a complex job that requires a skilled plumber to ensure the work is done safely and correctly.
 This solution will certainly enable you to avoid the usual disruption and costs associated with the traditional method of sewer repairs.
 Traditional sewer repair normally involves digging trenches in your yard.
 This will mess up everything from your landscaping to your driveway and other structures that may stand above the damaged sewer lines.

 The cost of traditional trenching usually includes payment for digging up the portion of street in front of your home.
 Sometimes the repair can even cause traffic to be rerouted to accommodate the work being done.
 This could mean anything from a few thousand dollars to more than $20,000 in sewer repair work.